-Figure 6: Waste Management Hierarchy (Zero Waste South Australia, 2010)
+Figure 6: Waste Management Hierarchy (Government of South Australia - Zero Waste 2010)

 These measures are supported by the following:

 - Educational programs and the provision recycling bins onsite (for paper and cardboard, metals, glass and plastic) will encourage the adaption of recycling.
 Collected material will be sent to approved recyclers. - Domestic waste will be collected regularly and disposed of at licensed facilities.